noecail/OSSW---Final-Project/README.md

 The idea here is to get more precise on the hyperparameters values I got from the first step.

-3)At the very end, I tried different values of random_parameter.
+3) At the very end, I tried different values of random_parameter.
 The one I chose gave me an accuracy of 0.92 on the given dataset.